cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

 ### Unsupported Usage Types

 The application has a file containing supported usage types located [here](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/core/src/services/aws/CostAndUsageTypes.ts).
 The current lists consist of types the application has faced, so there are likely to be some types not yet handled.
-When querying your data, you may come across unsupported types with the follownig warning:
+When querying your data, you may come across unsupported types with a warning like this:

 `2021-03-31T09:48:38.815Z [CostAndUsageReports] warn: Unexpected usage type for storage service: EU-WarmStorage-ByteHrs-EFS`